nnHomoli/SillinessLimiter/README.md

 Useful for offline servers

-Meant to be used somewhere else, but left unused, so I decided to finish it and make it public
+It was meant to be used somewhere but left unused, so I decided to finish it and make it public.

 ## Commands